 Harrisburg Area Community College (HACC) requires an applicant seeking a practical nursing certificate to become an LPN to score at least 60 points on the TEAS test.
 This school selects the most-qualified applicants based on their test scores and previous education.
 HACC also offers an RN program that guarantees admission with a TEAS score of 85 or higher, a GPA of 2.5 or higher, and previous completion of one biology course plus one other science course.

-The school’s Associate Degree RN program also offers an intense 4-semester weekend option that permits students to complete programming in 15-months.
-The program is only offered on the Harrisburg Campus and is a very quick way to earn an Associate’s Degree.
+The school’s Associate Degree RN program also offers an intense 4-semester weekend option that permits students to complete programming in 15 months.
+The program is only offered on the Harrisburg Campus and is a quick way to earn an Associate’s Degree.

 School Overview